 The urban style freeway of I-43 advances north through Glendale along an expressway originally built for U.S. 141.
 Continuing through the northern suburb villages of Fox Point, River Hills and Bayside, Interstate 43 leaves the Milwaukee area for Saukville and the split with Wis 57.
 There the freeway turns east by Port Washington to run along the west shore of Lake Michigan to Sheboygan and Manitowoc.

-A major revamp of the southern terminus, where Interstates 39, 90 and 94 come together with Wis 81, is planned as part of the long term I-39/90 Expansion Project.
-Work will replace the current full-cloverleaf interchange with a semi directional T interchange for interstate traffic and a diverging diamond (DDI) will handle movements to Wis 81.
-Three projects involve I-43:
+A major revamp of the southern terminus, where I-39, I-90 and I-94 come together with Wis 81, is underway as part of the long term I-39/90 Expansion Project.
+Work replaces the cloverleaf interchange with a semi directional T interchange for interstate traffic and a diverging diamond (DDI) for Beloit via Wis 81.
+Three projects effect I-43:

 - 1003-10-79 – I-43 Interchange Off Alignment – Summer 2018 to Fall 2019.